Build

 Select the desired build target (husky is the Pixel 8 Pro):

-lunch husky-ap1a-user
+lunch husky-cur-user

 For past stable tags and legacy branches, don't pass the Android release: